edadma/mos6502/README.md

 	9012  8D 00 80                   STA COUT
 	9015  4C 04 90                   JMP LOOP

-Notice that the REPL uses the symbol information from the assembler to provide more readable disassembly.
+Notice that the REPL can use the symbol information from the assembler to provide a more readable disassembly.

 License